ibm-cloud-docs/vpc/cbr.md

    ```
    {: pre}

-   The following example command adds the `server-protect` service, referred to as "Cloud Block Storage"
+   The following example command adds the `server-protect` service, referred to as *Cloud Block Storage*
    in {{site.data.keyword.cloud}} console, to a network zone.

    ```sh